What Is the Leptin Diet?May 8, 2020

+What if there was a diet that set your body to weight loss mode?
 One of the newest trendy diets — the Leptin Diet — claims to regulate leptin for weight loss.
-But does it?

-Leptin is your body’s built-in fat-fighter.
+Leptin can act as your body’s built-in fat-fighter.
 Produced by your fat cells, leptin is a hormone that makes you feel full.
 This helps keep your appetite in check and cravings at bay, explains New York trainer Albert Matheny, M.S., R.D., C.S.C.S.

-The Leptin Diet is designed to regulate those leptin levels.
+The Leptin Diet is designed to regulate leptin levels.
 No wonder it’s taking off.

 What Are the Basics of the Leptin Diet?

-The Leptin Diet was designed by Byron J. Richards, a clinical nutritionist and founder of supplement company Wellness Resources.
-It revolves around five primary guidelines:
+Byron J. Richards, a clinical nutritionist and founder of the supplement company Wellness Resources, designed the Leptin Diet.
+Richards explains the diet revolves around five primary guidelines: